graphprotocol/graph-node/docs/graphql-api.md

 ### 3.2 Entities

-All GraphQL types with `@entity` directives in your schema will be treated as entities, and must have an `ID` field.
+All GraphQL types with `@entity` directives in your schema will be treated as entities and must have an `ID` field.

 > **Note:** Currently, all types in your schema must have an `@entity` directive.
 In the future, we will treat types without an `@entity` directive as value objects, but this is not yet supported.